ImadABID/MinTap/Tap/README.md

 This object is the response of a trigger to the TAP.
 If a field is not required, it return null as a value.

-### tap :
+## The TAP's business logic  :

-This object is the business logic of the tap application.
+The tap object is the business logic of the tap application.
+Its responsible for :
+- Registering trigger and actuators.
+- Setting/Editing/deleting rules.
+- Executing rules periodically.
+- Giving information to the debug user interface.

 Its implementation is done in "tap.js" and it is imported in "index.js" using this line of code :

     const tap = require('./tap').tap;

+### Registering trigger and actuators :

+To register a service which can be a trigger or an actuator, use the following method :

+    tap.registerService(
+        serviceName,
+        serviceType,
+        serviceApiCallMethodsCode
+    )

+* serviceName : It's the name given to the service.
+It must be unique.
+If call this method multiple times with the same serviceName, the service will be registered once according to the last call.
+* serviceType : It takes "trigger" or "actuator".
+* serviceApiCallMethodsCode : It's the JavaScript code as a String defining and implementing the methods that can be used in the filter code for this service.

+### Setting/Editing/deleting rules :

-It has the following methods :
+To preform this task, the tap object offers the following methods :

+    tap.setRule(
+        filterCode,
+        triggerName,
+        actuatorName,
-    tap.setRule(filterCode, periodInMs = 10000)
+        periodInMs = 10000
+    )

 This function takes a filterCode and returns an ID of the created rule.

+* filterCode : It's the JavaScript code as a String that represents the filter code.
+* triggerName : the trigger name as registered in tap.registerService().
+* actuatorName : the actuator name as registered in tap.registerService().
-periodInMs is an optional parameter that defines the period in milliseconds between two rule executions.
+* periodInMs : it's an optional parameter that defines the period in milliseconds between two rule executions.
 By default it takes 10 seconds.

-To edit it use the following function :
+To edit the rule execution period, use :

     tap.editRulePeriod(periodInMs, ruleID)

-To edit the rule use :
+To edit the rule, use :

     tap.editRule(filterCode, ruleID)